Tencent/TNN/doc/en/user/demo_en.md

 2. Open the TNNExamples project

-   Enter the directory `<path_to_tnn>/examples/android/` and double-click to open the TNN example project.
+   - Enter the directory `<path_to_tnn>/examples/android/` and double-click to open the TNN example project file `build.gradle`.

+   - Connect Android phone to compute, and click `Run Demo` to compile and run demo.

+   - TNN example only build 64bit armv8 lib by default, if you need 32bit armv7 lib, please modify `build.gradle` with `abiFilters "armeabi-v7a", "arm64-v8a"`.

    PS for Huawei NPU ：